Montego Bay Marine Park Snorkeling

 Note: With the recent increase in Lionfish sightings, the Montego Bay Marine Park is requesting that divers report any sightings of the Lionfish to (876) 952-5619.

-Overall, Montego Bay Marine Park is the 10th most popular snorkel dive spot of all 20 snorkeling dives in Jamaica.
+Overall, Montego Bay Marine Park is the 7th most popular snorkel dive spot of all 20 snorkeling dives in Jamaica.
+Several of the better snorkeling spots are nearby Montego Bay Marine Park including Doctors Cave Beach, Coyaba Reef, Royal Reef and Bogue Lagoon.